 Each doctoral student must submit a thesis proposal, which will include a review of the relevant literature in the field.
 The proposal should normally be submitted in the fifth semester after initial registration and be approved by the end of their sixth semester.

-Students cannot defend their thesis proposal until they have successfully passed qualifying exams in their two chosen fields.
+Students cannot defend their thesis proposal until they have successfully passed the Qualifying Exam in their chosen field.

-The student should work with the Advisor and Advisory Committee to clarify expectations for the proposal, but in general a proposal should contain the following components:
+The student should work with the Advisor and Advisory Committee to clarify expectations for the proposal.
+Normally, a proposal for a monograph should contain the following components:

 - 1. The research question(s) the thesis will address. - 2.
 How that question is situated in the relevant literature.
 (Situating the question involves a discussion of how it contributes to or builds on existing literature or responds to puzzles left unexplained or unexplored.) - 3.
 The research design.
 (Discuss how the research will proceed and why the approach being taken is appropriate to address the question posed.
 This will vary depending on the topic, subfield, and approach.
-As appropriate, you should address issues such as theoretical framework, hypotheses, case selection, and methods of data collection.) - A preliminary chapter breakdown. - 5.
+As appropriate, you should address issues such as theoretical framework, hypotheses, case selection, and methods of data collection.) - 4.
+A preliminary chapter breakdown. - 5.
 A preliminary timetable for the completion of the research.